Le Gardeur station

 Le Gardeur station was on Saint-Paul Street in the Le Gardeur district of Repentigny, Quebec, Canada.

 The station was marked only by a signpost and was a request stop for two Via Rail routes from Montreal, Quebec.
 Via Rail announced that as of August 7, 2015, and "for safety reasons related to the railway crossing", all trains serving the two routes would no longer stop there, effectively shutting down the station.
-Passengers were directed to use L'Assomption railway station.
+Passengers were directed to use L'Assomption station, which in turn, would close down in 2017 following the opening of RTM's Sauvé and Anjou.